ace280/MIMUL_SAM_pirolease/README.md

 conda activate pirolease
 ```

 Similar to other Segment Anything implementations, this code requires `pytorch>=1.7` and `torchvision>=0.8`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
+Installing both PyTorch and TorchVision with CUDA support is strongly recommended.

 The following pytorch installation settings are used for testing: